earizon/q/README.md

 ```

-- ag "the silver searcher" - [link](https://github.com/ggreer/the_silver_searcher)-  is way faster but it does not come pre-installed and, sometimes, it fails to find results.
+- ag "the silver searcher" - [link](https://github.com/ggreer/the_silver_searcher)-  is way faster but it
+  does not come pre-installed and, sometimes, it fails to find results.
+Also, it can be way slower when
+  there is a "deep" directory layout but we are sure, before start searching, that the interesting
+  results are no more than a few sub-directories "away".